Busby, East Renfrewshire

 Busby is a village in East Renfrewshire, Scotland.
-Busby is in the same urban area as Glasgow, although it is administratively separate.
-It lies on the White Cart Water 6 mi south of Glasgow City Centre and 3/4 mi northwest of the outskirts of East Kilbride.
+Busby is in the Greater Glasgow urban area, but is administratively separate from Glasgow.
+It lies on the White Cart Water 6 mi south of Glasgow city centre and 3/4 mi northwest of the outskirts of East Kilbride.
 It directly adjoins the town of Clarkston, with which the village is closely associated.

 History

 As a settlement, Busby dates back at least 700 years.
 Historically, the village was called Bushby.
 Its modern origins may be dated to several significant changes in the 1780s.

 The first big change was in the landscape.
-Until the 1780s Busby village consisted of a scatter of cottages along a track leading from Carmunnock to Mearns.
+Until the 1780s, Busby village consisted of a scatter of cottages along a track leading from Carmunnock to Mearns.
 This route forded the River Cart near Newford.

 This original village or fermtoun was in the area of the present Busby railway station.
-For centuries the occupants had worked the surrounding land from this central settlement.
+For centuries, the occupants had worked the surrounding land from this central settlement.
 However, by the 1780s the landowner was in process of sweeping away the old fermtoun.
 The occupants were moved to the newly established farmsteads of Easter Busby, Wester Busby, Busbyside and Ryat.
 Busby as a village name could have disappeared, had it not been for events on the opposite side of the River Cart.